logzio/documentation/docs/user-guide/observability/faq.md

 ## Does Observability IQ Assistant share information with Claude3?

 No. The data is processed and contained within Logz.io's private instance within AWS, similar to the current setup of your Logz.io data.

-## How does Logz.io prevent sensitive internal content from being summarized using Observability IQ Assistant?

-Logz.io enforces Data Loss Prevention (DLP) policies for the Observability IQ Assistant according to your organization's existing approach to preventing unauthorized data disclosure.